-Individuals can apply a CBD topical in the same way as any other skin product: by massaging a small amount of product into the affected area.
+Individuals can apply a CBD topical in the same way as any other skin product by massaging a small amount of product into the required area.

-The more lotion a person applies to an area, the higher the dosage of CBD they will receive.
+The more lotion a person applies, the higher the dosage of CBD they will receive.
 For this reason, it is important to start with less and build up the amount gradually.

 A person should discuss ongoing pain or skin condition symptoms with a qualified healthcare professional.